PMEC-OSU/FOSTWIN/docs/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/c4npWk_-Pjk" title="YouTube video player" style="width:100%;" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Steps to participate
-To participate in the competition, there's just a few steps you'll need to take:
+To participate in the competition, there are just a few steps to take:

-1. Enroll in the FOSTWIN control competition [here](https://fostwin-signup.evergreeninnovations.co/)
+1. Get familiar with the [FOSWEC Digital Twin](https://github.com/PMEC-OSU/FOSTWIN)
-2. Get familiar with the FOSWEC Digital Twin and the associated web interface
+2. [Setup an account](#setting-up-an-account) to use our real-time capable Speedgoat environment
 3. Develop a custom controller as a Simulink model & run the model in real-time through the provided web platform
 4. Collect & submit your results from the real-time simulation(s)